AirPods Studio leak reveals design of Apple's Bose killers

-Today multiple Apple leakers including Fudge (@choco_bit) and Jioriku (@Jioriku) have posted photos and videos of what they claim to be Apple's over-ear headphones and while one of the most reliable leakers Jon Prosser did not post any of these photos or videos he confirmed having them as well.
+Today, multiple Apple leakers, including Fudge (@choco_bit) and Jioriku (@Jioriku), have posted photos and videos of what they claim to be Apple's over-ear headphones.
+One of the most reliable leakers, Jon Prosser, did not post any of these photos or videos, he confirmed having the headphones as well.

 - Best noise-cancelling headphones in 2020